-- BlockingReadDemo: Shows how to perform a read operation in blocking read mode.
-This is explained in 4.3 Lesson 3-Blocking Reads on page 46. - ClusterDemo: Shows how to handle complex types (such as clusters).
-It was created by following the lessons in Chapter 4 Tutorial on page 31: - 4.2 Lesson 2-Using ComplexType Generator to Publish and Subscribe to Complex Data (Clusters) on page 40 - 4.4 Lesson 4-Filtering Data on page 48 - 4.5 Lesson 5-Reading Only New Samples on page 53 - ContentFilteredTopicDemo: shows how to filter data using a ContentFilteredTopic.
-It has been created by following 4.4.2 Filtering Data Using ContentFilteredTopics on page 51. - cRIOProject: Shows how to use RTI DDS Toolkit on a cRIO 9068.
-It is explained in 4.10 Lesson 10-Using RTI DDS Toolkit on NI Targets (cRIO-9068 Example) on page 80. - LogMessagesDemo: Shows how to log debugging messages into the internal queue.
-It was created by following 4.9.1.1 Logging Messages Manually on page 74. - MonitoringDemo: Uses a QoS profile that enables RTI Monitoring Library.
-It was created by following 4.9.2 Adapting a VI to Use RTI Monitoring Library on page 76. - NumberDemo: Shows how to read and write a simple type (such as a numeric one).
-It was created by following 4.1 Lesson 1-Using DDS to Publish and Subscribe to Simple Data (Numeric) on page 32.
+- ArrayOfClusterDemo: Shows how to read and write a type with arrays of clusters. - BlockingReadDemo: Shows how to perform a read operation in blocking read mode.
+See 4.3 Lesson 3-Blocking Reads on page 48. - ClusterDemo: Shows how to handle complex types (such as clusters).
+It was created by following the lessons in Chapter 4 Tutorial on page 32:

-- ReadAllDemo: Shows how to read all available data by calling the Read function several times and storing the data in an array without adding already existing samples.
-It is explained in 4.8 Lesson 8-Reading All Samples (Reliable Communication) on page 65. - SecurityShapesDemo: This example will show how to use different security profiles and how they behave depending on the permissions they have.
-It is explained in 4.11 Lesson 11-Using Security with RTI DDS Toolkit on page 83. - ShapesDemo: Shows how to publish and subscribe to an already existing DDS application: RTI Shapes Demo.
-It is explained in 4.6 Lesson 6-Using Keyed Types (RTI Shapes Demo) on page 56. - StringsDemo: Shows how to write a string.
-It is explained in Chapter 3 A Simple Read/Write Example on page 22.
+- 4.2 Lesson 2-Using ComplexType Generator to Publish and Subscribe to Complex Data (Clusters) on page 41 - 4.4 Lesson 4-Filtering Data on page 50 - 4.5 Lesson 5-Reading Only New Samples on page 55 - ContentFilteredTopicDemo: shows how to filter data using a ContentFilteredTopic.
+It has been created by following 4.4.2 Filtering Data Using ContentFilteredTopics on page 52. - cRIOProject: Shows how to use RTI DDS Toolkit on a cRIO 9068.
+See 4.10 Lesson 10-Using RTI DDS Toolkit on NI Targets (cRIO-9068 Example) on page 83. - LogMessagesDemo: Shows how to log debugging messages into the internal queue.
+It was created by following 4.9.1.1 Logging Messages Manually on page 77. - MonitoringDemo: Uses a QoS profile that enables RTI Monitoring Library.
+It was created by following 4.9.2 Adapting a VI to Use RTI Monitoring Library on page 79. - NumberDemo: Shows how to read and write a simple type (such as a numeric one).
+It was created by following 4.1 Lesson 1-Using DDS to Publish and Subscribe to Simple Data (Numeric) on page 33. - ReadAllDemo: Shows how to read all available data by calling the Read function several times and storing the data in an array without adding already existing samples.
+See 4.8 Lesson 8-Reading All Samples (Reliable Communication) on page 67. - ReadMultipleSamplesDemo: Shows how to read multiple samples in a single call.
+See 4.12 Lesson 12-Reading Multiple Samples at a Time on page 92. - SecurityShapesDemo: This example will show how to use different security profiles and how they behave depending on the permissions they have.
+See 4.11 Lesson 11-Using Security with RTI DDS Toolkit on page 87. - ShapesDemo: Shows how to publish and subscribe to an already existing DDS application: RTI Shapes Demo.
+See 4.6 Lesson 6-Using Keyed Types (RTI Shapes Demo) on page 58. - StringsDemo: Shows how to write a string.
+See Chapter 3 A Simple Read/Write Example on page 24.

-Note: If you see an error after opening one of the examples (such as "This application has failed to start because its side by side configuration is incorrect"), see 3.4.3 Preventing 'Type Code Incorrect' Error when Working with Arrays on page 29.
+Note: If you see an error after opening one of the examples (such as "This application has failed to start because its side by side configuration is incorrect"), see 3.4.2 Preventing 'Type Code Incorrect' Error when Working with Arrays on page 30.